Pierre-Auguste Renoir, Bather by a Fountain, 1914, Sannō Museum of Art

 A Journey into Renoir's World of Light, Color, and Joy

-— "Renoir: Celebrating 185 Years" at the Sannoh Museum of Art
+— "Renoir: 185th Anniversary Exhibition" at Sannō Museum of Art

 "Perhaps Renoir is the only great painter who never painted a sad picture."
-So wrote the French novelist Octave Mirbeau in 1913, in a collection of works by Pierre-Auguste Renoir (1841-1919).
-Renoir's paintings are indeed characterized by a warm, affectionate gaze.
+French novelist Octave Mirbeau wrote this in 1913 for a collection of Pierre-Auguste Renoir's (1841-1919) paintings.
+Renoir's works are indeed characterized by a warm, affectionate gaze.

-The exhibition features approximately 50 works from the Sannoh Museum's collection.
-Among them, "Bather by a Fountain" (1914) represents Renoir's exploration of the traditional theme of the nude in nature, culminating in a vibrant new expression of life.
+The exhibition features approximately 50 works from the Sannō Museum's collection.
+Among them, "Bather by a Fountain" (1914) represents Renoir's exploration of the traditional theme of "nudes in nature," culminating in a new, vibrant expression of life.

-The exhibition also showcases a wide range of still lifes, including roses and anemones, as well as nudes and decorative paintings.
-Divided into five sections, the exhibition traces Renoir's artistic journey spanning over 50 years, from his Impressionist portraits of women, through his engagement with classical styles after feeling the limitations of Impressionism, his period of exploring the traditional theme of the nude in nature in the South of France, to his later works characterized by rich, abundant colors.
+The exhibition showcases a wide range of works, from still lifes of roses and anemones to nudes and decorative paintings.
+It is divided into five sections, tracing Renoir's artistic journey spanning over 50 years: his Impressionist period portraits of women, his return to classical styles after feeling the limitations of Impressionism, his South of France period exploring the theme of "nudes in nature," and his late works characterized by rich, vibrant colors.

 Renoir is said to have stated in his later years, "In a life full of unpleasantness, painting must be something lovable, something joyful and beautiful."
-We invite you to immerse yourself in Renoir's world, brimming with light, color, and the joy of life.
+We invite you to fully immerse yourself in Renoir's world, brimming with light, color, and the joy of living.